Board of Directors

 Randall spends a great deal of his recreational time in nature.
 He respects and appreciates private and public conservation of our precious places, first in Wisconsin, then on Earth.

 Board Member - Mequon

-Pat has fifty years of diverse experience in the planning, design, construction, and management of major Public Works' organizations and facilities.
+Pat has 50 years of diverse experience in the planning, design, construction, and management of major Public Works' organizations and facilities.
 His experience includes the top executive positions in both the public and private sectors.
-Since retiring from active professional employment Pat has served in government as an elected official, and is currently actively involved in several environmental and conservation organizations.
 Highlights from Pat's career include, Executive Director of the Milwaukee Metropolitan Sewerage District, the Director of Public Works and Development for Milwaukee County, and senior Vice President with two nationally ranked environmental and transportation engineering firms.
+Since retiring from active professional employment, Pat has served in government as an elected official, and is currently actively involved in several environmental and conservation organizations.

 Board Member - Racine

-Eric is the former President and owner of Potala Corporation in Racine, and the past-president of Merit Gear and FAI, Inc. Eric and his wife live in Caledonia on a horse farm, where he serves as a board member of Caledonia Conservancy.
+Eric Schumann is the former President and owner of Potala Corporation in Racine, and the past-president of Merit Gear, and FAI, Inc. Eric and his wife live on a horse farm in Caledonia, Wisconsin, where he serves as a board member of Caledonia Conservancy.
 Eric joined Gathering Waters' Board in 2008, and has served as the Treasurer.
-He is currently serving on the Development and Finance Committees.
+He is currently serving on both the Development and Finance Committees.
 Eric’s goal is to help create a successful continuation of the Knowles-Nelson Stewardship Program before its legislative end in 2020.
-He believes the Program is of critical importance to Gathering Waters, Land Trusts, and every individual who believes clean air and water is important now, and for future generations of Wisconsinites.
+He believes the Program is of critical importance to Gathering Waters, land trusts, and every person who believes clean air and water is important now, and for future generations of Wisconsinites.